ealeksandrov/EAIntroView/README.md

 * swipe from last page to close
 * custom background for each page with cross-dissolve transition
 * for each page - background, title image, title text, description and their separate Y positions
+* possibility to set your own custom view for page
 * custom background or color for whole view
 * custom page control, skip button